-As ‘The Dig’ – a new film about the pre-war discoveries at Sutton Hoo – hits Netflix, we are looking at that amazing site and others that tell us so much about the culture, beliefs and society of Anglo-Saxon England.
+Here we look at Sutton Hoo and other amazing sites that tell us so much about the culture, beliefs and society of Anglo-Saxon England.

 Who were the Anglo Saxons?